Expat Exchange

 "The cost of living in the Netherlands is generally high, particularly in bigger cities like Amsterdam.
 Prices for basic necessities such as groceries and utilities are high, although wages tend to reflect this.
 Housing prices can be particularly expensive, but the country generally offers good value for money when it comes to transport, entertainment and restaurants.
 All in all, the Netherlands is a great country to live in despite its relatively high cost of living," explained one expat living in Netherlands.

 "The cost of living in The Netherlands is generally considered to be quite high.
 Prices for things such as housing and food are higher than other parts of the world like Asia or Eastern Europe.
 A 1 bedroom apartment in the Netherlands could cost around $800-$950 USD and a 2 bedroom around $1000 - $1500.
 The cost of eating dinner at a moderately priced restaurant in The Netherlands is estimated to cost around 20 - 25 Euros, depending on what is ordered.
-Some of the cities in The Netherlands including Amsterdam, Rotterdam, The Hague and Utrecht tend to be some of the most expensive places to live, with the cost of living rising faster than the cost of living in the rest of the country," said an expat in Netherlands.
+Some of the cities in The Netherlands including Amsterdam, Rotterdam, The Hague and Utrecht tend to be some of the most expensive places to live, with the cost of living rising faster than the cost of living in the rest of the country," remarked one expat living in Netherlands.

 What type of recreational facilities are in The Netherlands?